DevOpsCraftsman/CoSMIC/others/solid.md

 ## Introduction

 The 2 set of guidelines are not mutually exclusive.
-It is even possible on some case that following either of the 2 will produce a very similar code structure.
+It is even possible on some cases that following either of the 2 will produce a very similar code structure.
 The main diffirences resides in the focus and granularity.

 ## Specificities of each